littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 {% endhighlight %}

 ## How to learn Shiny?
 The best way to learn Shiny, of course, is to watch the series of [**Shiny tutorials**](http://shiny.rstudio.com/tutorial/){:target="_blank"} It will cover all the Shiny topics from beginner to advanced level.
 It however takes time.
-What I did in my internship is to look at a simple Shiny example and then began to build my app directly.
+What I did in my internship is to look at a simple Shiny example and then began directly to build my app.
 When there was something I didn't know how to do, I googled it.
 It is maybe not a good habit of learning, but in a limit time constraint, it has allowed me to build an application that meets all my need (eventhough it's not optimal).

 So the point is, the series of Shiny tutorials is where to start learning from.
 Other useful guides could by found on Goolge.
 Since I have passed some time on doing the same thing, I'll try to list all the important points I have learned about Shiny in the next sections for you, so that you don't have to google too many times when developing your Shiny app.

 ## Shiny structure

-The logic of Shiny relies on the 2 notions close to the web logic: client side and server side.
+The logic of Shiny relies on the two notions that are very close to the web ones: client side and server side.
 Client side is the component in interaction with the end-users.
-Server side is the component in which your R program recieves requests from users, runs R code and then send the response to the client side.
+Server side is the component through what your R program receives requests from users, runs R code and then send the response to the client side.
 <center>
 <a href="{{ site.url }}/images/Shiny_scheme.png"><img src="{{ site.url }}/images/Shiny_scheme.png" alt="image"></a>
 </center>

 Based on this principle, Shiny requires 2 R scripts: one for the User Interface, named `ui.r`, and one for the Server, named `server.r`.
-What you want to display on the the interface needs to be declared in the `ui.r` script, how this thing is done needs to be defined in `server.r`.
+What you want to display on the the interface needs to be declared in the `ui.r` script; how this thing is done needs to be defined in `server.r`.
 Below is a typical structure of a Shiny application:
 <center>
 <a href="{{ site.url }}/images/Shiny_structure.png"><img src="{{ site.url }}/images/Shiny_structure.png" alt="image"></a>
 </center>

 R calls the Shiny app in a main script, thanks to the Shiny package.
 I prefer to create a folder named `Shiny folder` where I store 2 principal elements: `ui.r` and `server.r`.
 You may notice that there is third element named `www`.
 It's a sub-folder where I store graphical elements (images, icons, etc.) and file (pdf) that I want to display on my application.
 (Attention, these three elements need to be named exactly like that).
 I didn't show it in the scheme but the `server.r` can call other R scripts.
 Normally, an application has to read input files stored somewhere that I've named `Input folder` and write output files (in addition of displaying them on the user interface) in `Output folder`.

 The user interface can be displayed on the default browser of RStudio if you run Shiny through it, or on a web browser (if you are using Internet explorer version < 10, you could get into trouble with Shiny).
 This user interface works exactly like a web page.
-There are buttons, input text, etc. for you to make your decision and there will be output (graphs, images, tables, etc.) displayed on the main panel, or separed into different tabs.
+There are buttons, input text, etc. for you to make your decision and there will be output (graphs, images, tables, etc.) displayed on the main panel, or separately on different tabs.

-## Some Shiny code
+## Some Shiny codes

 ### Choosing Browser
 You can either launch your Shiny app on the RStudio browser: